gianvstheworld/gianvstheworld/README.md

 <h1 align="left"> Hi there, I'm Gianluca Capezzuto 👋</h1>

 ### About me
-I'm an Electrical Engineering student at the University of São Paulo who enjoys solving difficult engineering problems at the intersections of **software, AI, and robotics**.
+I'm an M.Sc. candidate at the University of São Paulo who enjoys solving challenging engineering problems at the intersection of **software, AI, and robotics**.
-- Currently, I am in my university's robotics team [SEMEAR] Group
-- I am working under Professor Marcelo Becker researching autonomous robots using the [Terrasentia] platform
+- I work with Professor Marcelo Becker on traversability prediction and autonomous navigation in unstructured environments.

 ### Past
-- I interned at [DASLAB](http://daslab.illinois.edu/) improving the performance of a neural network that predicts traversability by applying Prototypical Contrastive Learning, developing the semantics for unexplored environments
+- I interned at [DASLAB](http://daslab.illinois.edu/), improving the performance of a neural network that predicts traversability by applying Prototypical Contrastive Learning, developing the semantics for unexplored environments
-- I was heavily involved in the [SEMEAR] building **automation process robots** as well **humanoid robots** in the context of extension and culture
+- I was heavily involved in the [SEMEAR] building **automation process robots** as well as **humanoid robots** in the context of extension and culture

 ### Fun Facts
 - I enjoy lifting and running.
 Now, I'm training to run my first half-marathon 🐢